VanishingVitamin/tdc_shiny_app/README.md

 1. [Create](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) a new branch upon which changes will be made.
 2. Implement desired changes.
 3. [Stage](https://git-scm.com/docs/git-add) and [commit](https://git-scm.com/docs/git-commit) changes to the remote GitHub repository.
-Note that you can (and should!) stage and commit multiple while making changes.
+   Note that you can (and should!) stage and commit frequently while making changes.
    Think of this as `CTRL/CMD + S` to save your progress while developing.
 4. (Recommended if collaborating on a branch) [Pull](https://git-scm.com/docs/git-pull) any commits pushed to the remote branch by someone else since you last pulled.
 5. [Push](https://git-scm.com/docs/git-push) your commits to the remote branch.
     * If you're pushing a branch for the first time, run `git push -u origin <branch>` (`-u` is short for `--set-upstream`).
 6. [Open](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) a Pull Request (PR) on GitHub, setting the branch upon which changes have been made as the "compare" branch and the desired target branch (likely the `main` branch) as the "base" branch.
 7. Fill out the PR template provided in this repository.